DIPlib/diplib/changelogs/diplib_3.2.1.md

 - Added `dip.Image.ReverseDimensions()`.

+- Added `dip.ReverseDimensions()`, which reverses the indexing order for images for the remainder of the session.
+Has repercussion on how the `dip.Image` buffer is exposed, buffer protocol objects are converted to a `dip.Image`, files are read and written, and how *DIPviewer* displays images.

 ### Changed functionality

 - Operators overloaded for `dip.Image` objects can use lists of numbers as a second argument, which